Fraternity & Sorority Life Housing Policies

 For Fraternity and Sorority Quad facilities, the chapter must designate a Senior Shop Manager (via the SLICE chapter officer roster), who will be responsible for ensuring that designated shop and storage areas are used in accordance with SLICE and Environmental Health and Safety policies.
 The Senior Shop Manager, once approved by SLICE, will be given access to the fraternity and sorority life garage via a hard key signed out from Housing Services.
 The Senior Shop Manager is responsible for the financial replacement of lost keys and/or replacement of door locks.

-- Cooks in houses with commercial kitchens must obtain a Sponsored ID card through the CMU Card ID Office, with the assistance of the Greek Team.
+For chapter facilities that have a commercial kitchen, cooks must obtain a Sponsored ID card through the CMU Card ID Office, with the assistance from the SLICE Office.
 Cooks will have access to kitchen spaces and the main door(s) of the house.

-- The chapter will be charged $25 for any replacement card.
+- The chapter will be charged $25 for any replacement cards.

 - The chapter may transfer ownership of the card from one advisor to another at no cost.

 - Chapters will request new or replacement cards from Housing Services, which will be confirmed with SLICE.
-Any associated costs will be charged to the chapter via the Greek Funds Account maintained by Housing Services.
+Any associated costs will be charged to the chapter’s on-campus account

 - Replacement of damaged or lost metal keys issued will be charged a fee of $150 or more, depending on the area.